-Preparing a conservation plan
+Preparing a conservation management plan

-Conservation plan requirements
+Conservation management plan requirements

 A detailed site examination of the interior and exterior of a building should include: